raggedkarma/mecha-prime/Core/AwesomeToken.md

 ##2.
 Spending Awesome Tokens

-For **one** Token, a character may make a free strike, achievement or overdrive power action, even if they have already acted this turn.
+For **one** Token, a character may make a free action *except a manoeuvre*, even if they have already acted this turn.
 It may also may be used to *Catch Your Breath*.
 This free action may be taken at any time, even between other characters' actions.

->Awesome Tokens cannot be used to take a manoeuvre action (forgetting this exception leads to a breakdown of the system, so make sure to remember it).
+>Awesome Tokens cannot be used to take a free manoeuvre action (forgetting this exception leads to a breakdown of the system, so make sure to remember it).

 For **two** Tokens, a character may take damage on behalf of another.
 This only applies once damage is determined, and so differences in defense values have no effect.